discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 connection.play(fs.createReadStream('output.ogg'), { type: 'ogg/opus' });
 ```

 And that's it!
-Discord.js will not create an FFmpeg transcoder for your file and will instead demux the Opus audio from it, greatly improving performance.
+Discord.js will not create an FFmpeg transcoder for your file and will instead demux the Opus audio from it, significantly improving performance.

 #### From YouTube videos